-The fourth quarter of 2013 has seen the highest number of transactions of venture capital in mobiles in the US.
+The fourth quarter of 2013 has seen the highest number of transactions of venture capital is in mobiles in the US.
 Investments have gone to large companies such as Uber, Flipboard, y Snapchapbut also on seed capital companies.

 Sector Funding IT Sector